The Morning After (Pill):

 If you have any questions consult your physician, Planned Parenthood, or visit the Plan B website or Next Choice website; these can help you decide if the Morning After Pill is right for you.

-As always I promote the three E’s; ecstasy, excitement and exploration as long as safe sex is involved.
+As always I promote the three E’s; ecstasy, excitement and exploration, as long as safer sex is involved.
 I’m not saying I’m always perfect, but I do know my options and stay informed, and as safe as possible.
 Safer sex is better sex!

-If you are looking for ways to enhance your love life use sale code "MornAfter10" at checkout to get free Priority shipping and a Free Gift with your order.
+If you are looking for ways to enhance your love life type code "MornAfter10" into the Comment Section at checkout to receive a Free Gift with your order.>

-If you have a question or would like a suggestion on how to improve or spice up your sex life please email her at Lola (at) ScarletGirl.com.
-Look for your response in Lola’s Lessons, a monthly Q&A article coming up exclusively on Scarlet Girl!
+If you have a question or would like a suggestion on how to improve or spice up your sex life please email info (at) ScarletGirl.com.

 Remember whatever Lola wants…well you know the rest!